michaeldavie/pyswidget/README.md

 `pyswidget` provides a Python client for local interaction with wifi-enabled [Swidget](https://swidget.com) devices.

-`test.py` provides a working example.
+`test.py` provides a working example of device discovery, updating state, and toggling a component.